 9. Canal Saint Martin

 A stroll down Canal Saint Martin is one of the most romantic things to do in Paris.
-This magnificent canal, located in the east of Paris, was built in 1825 and is today a true treasure in the City of Love.
+This magnificent canal, located east of Paris, was built in 1825 and is a true treasure in the City of Love.

-It is in a beautiful former working-class neighborhood that is now a chic Paris neighborhood.
-If you choose to stay in this area, there are several charming boutique hotels and eateries for a dinner.
+It is in a beautiful former working-class neighborhood, now a chic Paris neighborhood.
+If you stay in this area, there are several charming boutique hotels and eateries for dinner.
 Only a few travelers have found its peaceful attraction.
 It is largely Parisians who stroll here and have brunch or a picnic.

 Between Rue Dieu and Rue des Récollets is the most picturesque portion of the 4.5-kilometer Canal Saint Martin.
 The atmosphere is quite charming here.
-The canal captivates with several gorgeous locks, Venetian footbridges, lush green gardens with flowers and chestnut trees, and, of course, the canal itself.
+The canal captivates with several gorgeous locks, Venetian footbridges, lush green gardens with flowers and chestnut trees, and the canal itself.

-The best thing you can do in Paris is walk down the stunning Canal Saint Martin with your love or your friends and take in the scenery.
-Bring a bottle of red wine and a delicious lunch to enjoy the unique atmosphere of hidden Paris right on the sea or join a canal cruise.
+The best thing you can do in Paris is walk down the stunning Canal Saint Martin with your love or friends and enjoy the scenery.
+Bring a bottle of red wine and a delicious lunch to enjoy the unique atmosphere of hidden Paris on the sea, or join a canal cruise.
 But remember to bring your camera!
 The Canal Saint Martin offers various romantic photo opportunities.

 See Related: Arc de Triomphe: Exploring the Iconic Paris Arch